zhixiangteoh/tP/docs/UserGuide.md

   > create market-failure /tag beginner advanced
 // New deck created: market-failure #Tag: beginner | advanced
 ```
-> Tags' name must be a single word, spaces are used to separate different tags.
->  Tags' name is case-sensitive and cannot be duplicated.

 ### Tag an existing deck: `tag`